korenyoni/dailynotes/README.md

 Day-to-day notes on the things I'm learning.
 I've been at this for more than a decade, but I'm still learning.

-Notes are generated daily.
+Note placeholders are generated daily, though it is not guaranteed that I will fill out each day.

 They are organized by in this repository in the form `<year>/<month>/<day of month>.md`.
-I may or may not fill them out.

 Topics of interest include: